 they receive during their longitudinal rotations.
 Residents perform Cesarean sections,

 with assistance from either family medicine faculty with section privileges, or

-with The Nebraska Medical Center obstetricians, all of whom are actively involved
+with Nebraska Medicine obstetricians, all of whom are actively involved

 in the training of our family medicine residents.

 Residents perform a total of nine months of required rotations in internal medicine

 and related subspecialties.
 The rotations occur at Nebraska Medicine,

 in the offices of subspecialty physicians and at rural satellite clinics.
 The goals

 of the internal medicine rotation include the acquisition of problem-solving skills,